async-labs/saas/README.md

 ## SaaS Boilerplate
 Open source web app that saves you weeks of work when building your own SaaS product.

-The boilerplate app comes with many basic features (see `Features` below) so you are able to focus on features that actually differentiate your product.
+The boilerplate app comes with many basic SaaS features (see `Features` below) so that you are able to focus on features that differentiate your product.

-We built this boilerplate for ourselves to focus better on what matters and successfully used it to quickly launch multiple SaaS web app.
+We built this boilerplate for ourselves to focus more on what matters and successfully used it to quickly launch multiple SaaS web apps.

-We used this boilerplate to build [async](https://async-await.com), [builderbook](https://builderbook.org) and other real-world web apps.
+We used this boilerplate to build [async](https://async-await.com), [builderbook](https://builderbook.org), and other real-world web apps.

 ## Live demo: